Slashcash/vgcspreader/README.md

 Be aware that:
 1) You can add as many turn as you want, VGCSpreader will calculate the spread that guarantees you to hit all the benchmarks.

-2) VGCSpreader provides the **minimum** number of evs you need to hit all the benchmarks you inserted.
+2) VGCSpreader provides the **minimum** number of evs in order to hit all the benchmarks you inserted.
 You are free to distribute the remaining evs where you need them most.

 3) When calculating for a defensive benchmark the order in which you insert the attacks in a turn **does matter**, calculating a spread for a Knock Off + Water Spout on an AV Yveltal is different than calculating a Water Spout + Knock Off (as Water Spout will deal more damage in the latter case than in the former due to the effect of Knock Off of removing items)